 Having experienced a downturn in the minimalistic decades that bridged the millennium, wallpaper is now fully back in fashion and has become a great alternative to painting.
-Just pop on your account on Etsy or Pinterest and you will find countless pages marvelling about the latest model.
-In truth, this doesn’t surprise me in the slightest, as wallpaper offers great advantages when it comes to personalise our homes, with a variety of materials, motives and colours that simply cannot be matched by painting.
+Just pop on your account on Etsy or Pinterest and you will find countless pages marveling about the latest model.
+In truth, this doesn’t surprise me in the slightest, as wallpaper offers great advantages when it comes to personalize our homes, with a variety of materials, motives, and colors that simply cannot be matched by painting.

 Wallpaper for decorating furniture